Clinical pastoral education options

 - Clinical Pastoral Education Residency

-Clinical Pastoral Education residency positions are available in cooperation with the VCU Health System at the Medical College of Virginia Hospitals and Physicians.
+Clinical Pastoral Education residency positions are available in cooperation with the VCU Health System.
 CPE residents are considered both students and employees.
-As such, they are expected to enroll as VCU students in either the Master of Science degree program or the Graduate Certificate program.
-As VCUHS employees, residents receive stipends, health benefits, and ten (10) hours per month paid time off (PTO).
-Resident stipends are $34,000 and all residents are required to pay University tuition and parking each semester.
+As such, they are expected to enroll as VCU students in the Master of Science degree program.
+As students, residents need to pay VCU tuition.
+As VCUHS employees, CPE residents receive a stipend, health benefits, and paid time off PTO.
+The amount of the stipend will be stipulated in the letter of employment.
 VCU students are eligible to receive reduced GRTC bus passes.
-Information about this can be obtained from Parking and Transportation.
+There is a monthly charge for parking for those who park in a VCU owned parking lot/deck.
+Information about parking and bus passes can be obtained from Parking and Transportation.